sadabnepal/sadabnepal/README.md

 **Talking about few Stuffs:**

-- 👨🏽‍💻 I’m currently working on WebDriverIO;
+- 👨🏽‍💻 I’m currently working on WebDriverIO with TypeScript
-- 🌱 I’m currently learning DS and Algo :wink:;
+- 🌱 I’m currently learning DS and Algo :wink:
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: [@sadabnepal](https://www.linkedin.com/in/sadabnepal/);
+- 📫 How to reach me: [@sadabnepal](https://www.linkedin.com/in/sadabnepal/)
 - 📝[Resume](https://sadabnepal.github.io/files/MdSadabSaqib_Resume.pdf)

 **Languages and Tools:**